 - Must be eligible for and provide a copy of your Student Aid Report (SAR) from the FAFSA

-- Must be enrolled in a vocational or technical degree program in 2019/2020
+- Must be enrolled in a vocational or technical degree program

 - Must demonstrate financial need